 We exclude from organic revenue growth the effect of changes in foreign currency exchange rates because these changes are not under management's control, are subject to volatility and can obscure underlying business trends.
-We calculate the impact on revenue resulting from changes in foreign currency exchange rates by applying the difference between weighted average exchange rates dung 2019 and 2018 to foreign-currency-denominated revenues for 2018.
+We calculate the impact on revenue resulting from changes in foreign currency exchange rates by applying the difference between weighted average exchange rates dung 2020 and 2018 to foreign-currency-denominated revenues for 2018.

 We also exclude from organic revenue growth the effect of certain business acquisitions and divestitures because the nature, size and number of these transactions can vary dramatically from period to period, and because they either require or generate cash as an inherent consequence of the transaction, and therefore can also obscure underlying business and operating trends.
-Prior to January 1, 2019, we excluded all acquisitions from organic revenue growth.
-Effective January 1, 2019, we exclude only acquisitions that are considered to be a business from organic revenue growth.
+Prior to January 1, 2020, we excluded all acquisitions from organic revenue growth.
+Effective January 1, 2020, we exclude only acquisitions that are considered to be a business from organic revenue growth.
 We consider acquisitions to be a business when all three elements of inputs, processes and outputs are present, consistent with ASU 2017-01, "Business Combinations (Topic 805): Clarifying the Definition of a Business."
-In a business combination, if substantially all the fair value of the assets acquired is concentrated in a single identifiable asset or group of similar identifiable assets, we do not consider these assets to be a business, and effective January 1, 2019, we include these acquisition, which does not have all elements necessary to operate a business, such as employees or infrastructure.
+In a business combination, if substantially all the fair value of the assets acquired is concentrated in a single identifiable asset or group of similar identifiable assets, we do not consider these assets to be a business, and effective January 1, 2020, we include these acquisitions in organic revenue growth.
+A typical acquisition that we do not consider a business is a customer list asset acquisition, which does not have all elements necessary to operate a business, such as employees or infrastructure.
 We believe that the efforts required to convert and retain these acquired customers are similar in nature to our existing customer base and therefore are included in organic revenue growth.
-This change did not have a material impact on organic revenue growth during 2019.
+This change did not have a material impact on organic revenue growth during 2020.

-In this Proxy Statement, we report the Company's organic revenue growth and CAG Diagnostics recurring revenue organic growth in 2019.
+In this Proxy Statement, we report the Company's organic revenue growth and CAG Diagnostics recurring revenue organic growth in 2020.
 The reconciliation of these non-GAAP financial measures is as follows:

-Dollar amounts in thousands Net Revenue For the Year Ended December 31, 2019 (\$) Net Revenue For the Year Ended December 31, 2018 (\$) Dollar Change (\$) Percentage Change Change from Currency Change from Acquisitions Organic Revenue Growth(1) Total Company 2,406,908 2,213,242 193,666 8.8% (1.8)% 0.2% 10.3% CAG Diagnostics recurring revenue 1,828,329 1,654,530 173,799 10.5% (1.6)% 0.2% 11.9%
+Dollar amounts in thousands Net Revenue For the Year Ended December 31, 2020 (\$) Net Revenue For the Year Ended December 31, 2019 (\$) Dollar Change (\$) Percentage Change Change from Currency Change from Acquisitions Organic Revenue Growth(1) Total Company 2,706,655 2,406,908 299,747 12.5 % - % 0.5 % 12.0 % CAG Diagnostics recurring revenue 2,113,839 1,828,329 285,510 15.6 % 0.1 % 0.6 % 14.8 %